Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Time to spin forward to 2023.

-So, using those pillars, let’s take a look at my top-ranked receivers to examine how clean their path is to potentially push for the WR1 overall title in 2022.
+Using those pillars, let’s take a look at my top ranked receivers to examine how clean their paths are to potentially push for the WR1 overall title in 2023.

 Justin Jefferson, Minnesota Vikings

-Jefferson had a 26.6% target share of the Vikings offense last year.
+Jefferson had a 26.6% target share of the Viking' offense last season.
 Even with a juiced-up receiver in rookie Jordan Addison taking over for Adam Thielen and the newly extended T.J.
 Hockenson with a full offseason in the system, there’s no way Jefferson is losing work.
-His 43.2% air yard share ranked third among all pass-catchers.
+His 43.2% air yard share ranked third among pass-catchers.

 Despite Kirk Cousins checking in with lower finishes in yards per attempt and touchdown rate relative to the rest of his Vikings tenure, I think he played excellent ball last year while being asked to do more.
 The Vikings were the 10th overall offense in dropback EPA.
 Kevin O’Connell got the best out of this unit last season.